Clicky

 What is the maximum speed of your four-wheel mobility scooter?

-The maximum speed of a four-wheel mobility scooter depends on how powerful the motor is and what size mobility scooter you are looking for.
-The average maximum speed of a travel sized four-wheel mobility scooter is 4.2 mph (6.8 km/h).
-Larger, more powerful mobility scooter can go as fast as 11 mph (18 km/h).
+The maximum speed of a four-wheel mobility scooter depends on how powerful the motor is.
+It also depends on what size scooter you are looking for.
+The average maximum speed of a travel sized four-wheeler is 4.2 mph (6.8 km/h).
+Larger, more powerful scooters can go as fast as 11 mph (18 km/h).

 How many years is the warranty for your electric scooters?

 Most electric mobility scooters in the market have limited lifetime warranties on their frame.
-Drivetrain and electronics are usually covered for 2 years since the date of purchase and depending on the manufacturer, batteries are covered for a period between 6 months and 1 year.
+Drivetrain and electronics are usually covered for two years since the date of purchase.
+Depending on the make, manufacturers cover batteries for a period between six months and one year.

 Can I come for a test drive before I purchase your scooter?

 Yes, you can come in and test drive a mobility scooter before making a purchase.
-That is the reason why Vital Mobility offers two Toronto-area stores featuring a curated selection of mobility scooters.
-Being able to sit on, drive and feel a mobility scooter will help you determine if the vehicle will be right for you.
+That is the reason why Vital Mobility offers two Toronto-area stores featuring a curated selection of scooters.
+Being able to sit on and drive a scooter will help you determine if the vehicle will be right for you.

 What is the difference between Drive medical scooters and Invacare scooters?

 Drive and Invacare are two of North America’s largest manufacturers of mobility scooters.
-Each company features different mobility scooter models and availability.
+Each company features different models and availability.

 What are the features of a heavy-duty scooter?